excaliburne/Selenium_test_stanwood/README.md

 ## Test cases

 - Test valid registration
-- Test if element is present on page inside a category
+- Test if any product/element is present on page inside a category.
+Additional check of a second item.
 - Test if all sidebar links are working

 ## Requirements